benhoehne/PPT2SD/README.md

-# PPT2SD - PowerPoint to H5P SlideDeck Converter
+# Slideucator - PowerPoint to H5P SlideDeck Converter

 A modern web application that converts PowerPoint presentations into interactive H5P SlideDeck packages.
 Upload your PDF slides and PPTX files to create engaging, web-ready presentations with embedded audio and speaker notes.